dm4sec/PathChecker/README.md

 3. Collect all sanitizers.
 (all these 3 steps can be done manually or automatically.)

+**Remark 1**:
+When using the *JimpleBasedInterproceduralCFG*, pay special attention to the exception handler in the graph.
+It may violate the domination and you should check the exception handler deliberately to verify the integrity.
+**Remark 2**:
+Be cautious not to dumpGraph all the time, or it will crash the application.

 ## TODO
 1. There are quirks when dealing with the \<cinit\> method.
 2. Since I inflate the graph (inline but not context-sensitive), the *b* may not dominate *c* anymore.